 What is a Real Estate Investment Trust?

 The most logical place to start this discussion is with a simple definition.
-A Real Estate Investment Trust is a company that owns, operates, or finances commercial real estate.
+A Real Estate Investment Trust or REIT is a company that owns, operates, or finances commercial real estate.
+REITs work by letting investors purchase fractional shares of portfolios of commercial real estate assets.
 Broadly, there are two types of REITs that are popular with individual investors, equity REITs and Mortgage REITs.

 An Equity REIT is the most common type and they own/operate income producing commercial real estate assets.
 Because each type of commercial property has its own operational quirks, equity REITs tend to specialize in one of them.
 For example, one of the largest equity REITs, American Tower Corp. specializes in the purchase and operation of communications infrastructure like cell phone towers.
 Or, another large REIT, Prologis, specializes in warehouse and industrial space.